Quick links (Reference to most common page sections)

 After running the commands in 3.1 you can start the pycrust sub container’ in combination with the WSL.
 See the side note: Start Docker via WSL if you need help with this.
 Once started you can use Visual Studio Code (VSC) to start developing the application you planned to, for help with VSC see Section 4.
 Here in short the steps to start/attach to the container in a WSL distribution

-- In a OS Terminal: Start the WSL and start Docker in the WSL:
+- In an OS Terminal: Start the WSL and attach Docker in the WSL:

-wsl -d Ubuntu-docker-App-X11-Win32Dev # In the Resulting WSL terminal attach the docker container: # - When it is not started you can do this here with: docker exec -it pycrust-project-service-axf-pycrust-project-1 /bin/bash # # In case of err see 'Error checks' # Use command 'pwd' to check your directory location # Make sure XLaunch is started on the host!
+wsl -d docker-dev-pycrust # In the Resulting WSL terminal attach the docker container: # - When it is not started you can do this here with: docker exec -it pycrust-project-service-axf-pycrust-project-1 /bin/bash # # In case of err see 'Error checks' # Use command 'pwd' to check your directory location # Make sure XLaunch is started on the host! # WARNING: When the container can't be found, first try to restart the Docker service!

 Commands to check your installation in the Docker terminal: